SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_path.md

 	Path Name: aorta
 	Subdivision Type: choose "Image Spacing Based"

 A new path "aorta" is created under the data node "Paths" in Data Manager.
-Double click the data node "aorta"and the tool "SV Path Planning" shows up.
-The new path is empty ans has no points so far.
+Double click the data node "aorta" and the tool "SV Path Planning" shows up.
+The new path is empty and has no points so far.
 To add a contro point:

 	Image Navigator: Axial slider: 475
 	Place the curson into the Axial 2D View in display